Ella-Hoeppner/SSE/README.md

 * keep track of character indeces for each element, such that the original string can be recreated losslessly
   * I guess maybe we also need a "trailing whitespace" field or something, to distinguish spaces from tabs from newlines...
   * should make a bunch of tests for this
-* In the long run, once the above is all done and there are extensive tests:
+* Once the above is all done and there are extensive tests:
   * Represent clojure/script syntax in GSE
   * Integrate GSE into Cast
   * work on an LSP for syntax highlighting (specifically rainbow-colored delimiters) and paredit-like structural editing